rmorshea/labox/docs/src/concepts/models.md

 This class holds

-## Storage Model IDs
+## Storage Model Config

+Every model type has a `storage_model_config` attribute which holds

+### Storage Model ID

-Every model type has a `storage_model_id` attribute that is used to uniquely identify it when saving and loading data.
+The `id` within the config for a storage model uniquely identify it when saving and loading data.
 This is important because it's how Lakery knows which class to use when reconstituting data.
 That means you should **never copy or change this value** once it's been used to save data.
-On the other hand you are free to rename the class or move it to a different module without any issues since the `storage_model_id`, rather than an "import path", is used to identify the model.
+On the other hand you are free to rename the class or move it to a different module without any issues since the `id`, rather than an "import path", is used to identify the model.

 ### Generating IDs